Committees Meeting Night

 Faith Formation Committee

-Members provide direction for planning, developing, approving and improving policies and programs for faith instruction and activities for the parish.
-Adult and youth parishioners, please share your ideas with us.
-Please join us.
-Contact: Rick Nelson, 645-8141
+This committee assists and advises Faith Formation staff members.
+It also provides direction for planning developing, approving and improving policies and programs for faith instruction and activities in the parish.
+Adult and youth parishioners, please join us and share your ideas.

 Health Ministry Committee